Population Growth and the Expansion of Harlow

 The flashpoint in Harlow, because of its central location, is Terminus House.
 This, the first high-rise (9 storey) office block in Harlow, and its attached multi-storey car park, was built in 1968 on the east side of the Town Centre, next to the bus station.
 This was an ideal location for commercial offices.
 It is less than ideal for families, many of whom are considered vulnerable, and who are now forced by circumstances and government policy to live in what is euphemistically referred to as an ‘out–of-area’ location.
 Both the local and national governments have been criticized for placing 'vulnerable' families in facilities that many observers consider less than idea.

-Harlow Council has been particularly upset that other local councils have housed some of their residents in units in Harlow.
+Harlow Council has objected to the fact that other local councils have housed some of their homeless residents in Harlow.
 Many towns, and London borough in particular, face major housing crises, partly as a result of the Tory government's placing of caps on Local Housing Allowances, and partly because of ill-thought-out permitted development rights.
 Harlow argues that out-of-borough placements place an unfair additional burden on other town's already overstretched social services.
 A significant victory was won in September 2019 when Enfield Council announced that it would no longer place any of its residents in Harlow units.
 Furthermore it will actively work to begin a phased return of those already moved over a six month period so they can return to their own local support networks.
 The two councils will join forces to campaign for changes in Government policy to end the 'right to buy' campaign, through which tenants in Council houses are permitted to buy them; life the Local Housing Allowance cap; repeal Permitted Development rights; and press for the initiation of a massive program of Council House building.
+In November 2019 Harlow Council announced that two more Councils, Havering and Three Rivers Council in Rickmansworth had also agreed to stop placing homeless residents from their districts into converted office blocks in Harlow.
+Negotiations on the same type of agreement were ongoing with Lewisham, Broxbourne and Epping Councils.

 The recent conversion of Terminus House to residential use led to a proposal in May, 2019 to build 183 flats, in a building that will be somewhere between nine and thirteen storeys in height depending on planning permission, south of Terminus House.
 If approved, the Crown Gate Place project would be completed by 2021, and would require the demolition of about half of the multi-storey car park.
 The flats would be a mixture of private, shared-ownership, and 'affordable' rental units with public space on the ground floor.